aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 ##### Daytime
 * Borrow "Speed Reader" from library
 * Buy all books including "Ghost Encounters" and "Tidying the Heart" from Shibuya bookstore
-* Buy Mammoth Summer lottery ticket (Y5000) from Shibuya (Does not unlock "Easy Money", only weekly or daily prizes do)
+* Buy Summer Lotto S (sequential) lottery ticket (Y5000) from Shibuya (Does not unlock "Easy Money", only weekly or daily prizes do)
 * Talk to Makoto outside Shujin student council room, Priestess Rank 1 (Requires Knowledge Lv.
 3)
 ##### Evening
 * Temperance Rank 8 (Y5000)